 9. Opportunity Zones Also Allow Owners/Investors to Defer Capital Gains

 The Opportunity Zones program was created as a result of the Tax Cuts and Jobs Act of 2017, and was designed to stimulate investment in some of the lowest-income communities throughout the United States.
-The Opportunity Zones program permits individuals to defer eligible capital gains until December 31, 2026, provided that they invest in an Opportunity Fund, a specialized financial vehicle which must place at least 90% of its assets in commercial real estate or qualified businesses within one of America’s 8700 census tracts designated as Qualified Opportunity Zones.
-In addition, investors can take advantage of a 10% reduction in their capital gains tax basis, provided they hold their investment for a minimum of 5 years before December 31, 2026.
-Investors may utilize a further 5% reduction in their capital gains tax basis if they hold the investment for a minimum of 7 years.
+The Opportunity Zones program permits individuals to defer eligible capital gains until December 31, 2026, provided that they invest in an Opportunity Fund, a specialized financial vehicle that must place at least 90% of its assets in commercial real estate or qualified businesses within one of America’s 8700 census tracts designated as Qualified Opportunity Zones.
+In addition, investors can take advantage of a 10% reduction in their capital gains tax basis, provided they hold their investment for a minimum of five years before December 31, 2026.
+Investors may utilize a further 5% reduction in their capital gains tax basis if they hold the investment for a minimum of seven years.

 10. Tax Credits: The LIHTC, HTC, and NMTC Programs